dhyaneesh/gemma-benchmarking/README.md

 ---

-# 🔍 Gemma Models Benchmarking Suite
+# 🔍 LLM Benchmarking Suite

 A comprehensive benchmarking suite for evaluating Gemma and other language models on various benchmarks including MMLU (Massive Multitask Language Understanding).